-We find the G6 GT models have good road manners even when driven hard, benefits of the long wheelbase and European-designed architecture.
+We've found the G6 GT and GXP models to have good road manners, even when driven hard, thanks to their long wheelbase and European-designed architecture.
 This is based on test drives of the G6 GT sedan, GT Convertible, and GXP coupe.

 The price point makes the Pontiac G6 a popular choice as a mid-size sedan and we've found it roomy and plush with excellent overall function.
 The coupe is comfortable and sporty.
 And for a real open-top experience, the convertible features one of the longest retractable hardtop roofs in production.

-The GXP sedan ($26,960) and GXP coupe ($26,755) feature a six-speed automatic transmission, sport-tuned suspension, modified front and rear fascias, dual chrome exhaust tips and a leather interior.
+The GXP sedan ($29,060) and GXP coupe ($28,960) feature a 3.6-liter V6 providing 252 horsepower, driving through a six-speed automatic transmission.
+Backing that up are a sport-tuned suspension, StabiliTrak, 18-inch ChromeTech wheels, unique front and rear fascias, dual chrome exhaust tips, and a leather interior.

-Safety features that come on all models include driver and passenger frontal and side-impact airbags and ABS with traction control.
-OnStar is standard on all models, an excellent safety feature thanks to its ability to summon help.
+Safety features that come on all models include driver and passenger frontal and side-impact airbags, ABS with traction control, and LATCH child-seat attachments.
+All models except the convertible come with side curtain airbags as well.
+Outboard front seat belts have pretensioners and load limiters.
+OnStar 8.0 is standard on all models, an excellent safety feature thanks to its ability to summon help.